tlandron/PCBS_ModelRecovery/README.md

 - I have got a first hand-on on the data I'll be using for the long internship during the second semester.

 What this course has brought me:
-- This course gave the tools to learn scientific python (class) and MATLAB (project), I now have the resources to build simple experiments (in python) or to conduct simple data analyses (matlab).
+- This course gave the tools to learn scientific python (class) and MATLAB (project), I now have the resources to build simple experiments (in python) or to conduct simple data analyses (MATLAB).
 Using my knowledge from one language to the other will be easier from now on.

 How to improve the course:
 - I would suggest to conduct the course as a tutorial, with each session being a subpart of an entire experiment.
 Each session would focus on different part of the script: stimuli, tasks, data collection, data analysis, and so on.